lloyd094/Project-GW/Prophecies/Curated Info/The Locations of Guild Wars Prophecies.md

 This area is split into three overarching areas: The Northlands, The Eastern Frontier, and The Plains of Ashford.

+> Upon further thinking and advice, the idea to split things into smaller areas is put on hold - I will be working on map concepts to see what I can come up to figure something out that I find suitable.
+>
+> If you have ideas for this area, you are always free to let me know!

 ### The Northlands

 *Containing Game Areas of: Diessa Lowlands, Dragon’s Gullet, Flame Temple Corridor, The Breach, the Great Northern Wall, and Piken Square.*